BekiChemeda/simple-spam-filtering-AI/README.md

-# Simple Spam Filtering AI
+# Simple Spam Filtering AI Project

 ## Overview
 This is a Simple Spam Filtering AI project built using the Naive Bayes classifier.
 It classifies emails as either spam or ham (not spam) based on the email content.
 The project uses a dataset of email messages and implements text processing techniques to train a model that can identify spam emails.